ArdorDeosis/forlog/README.md

 ```JavaScript
 let grammar = new ForlogGrammar();
 ```
 The grammar is now empty and in a default state.
-To fill it, it has to parse one or more Forlog strings with `parseGrammar()`.
+To fill it, it has to parse one or more Forlog strings with `parseGrammar(forlogString)`.
 ```JavaScript
 let forlogString = // black magic to obtain the string, e.g. from a file
 grammar.parseGrammar(forlogString);